simonw/sqlite-utils/docs/plugins.rst

 New commands implemented by plugins can invoke existing commands using the `context.invoke <https://click.palletsprojects.com/en/stable/api/#click.Context.invoke>`__ mechanism.

-As a special niche feature, if your plugin needs to import some files and then act against an in-memory database containing those files you can forward to the :ref:`sqlite-utils memory command <cli_memory>` and then access a named in-memory database called ``sqlite_utils_memory`` like this:
+As a special niche feature, if your plugin needs to import some files and then act against an in-memory database containing those files you can forward to the :ref:`sqlite-utils memory command <cli_memory>` and pass it ``return_db=True``:

 .. code-block:: python

-    from contextlib import redirect_stdout
-    import io

     @cli.command()
     @click.pass_context